STOP!!!! What’s UP with Fashion Proportions?

 because it isn’t nice!

-Also, it’s hard to fit garment details like vertical seams, collars, and pockets all into the design sketch if the torso is overly narrow).
+Also, it’s hard to fit garment details like vertical seams, collars, and pockets all into the design sketch if the torso is overly narrow.

 I spent four years at Parsons School of Design learning fashion.
 The first year, called a Foundation year, was only fine arts and art history.
 And our Life Drawing classes, 6 hour nude model drawing studios, featured real human models.
 We drew them as we saw them, adding our emotions or techniques into the mix to tell a story.
 Just like fashion illustrators do.

-Then I started studying Fashion Design and Illustration.
+And then I started studying Fashion Design and Illustration.

 So there were all of these standards and proportional charts and things, and suddenly the models start looking really weird.
-T

-he only thing is, the weirder they looked, the more “acceptable” they were by my teachers.
+The only thing is, the weirder they looked, the more “acceptable” they were by my teachers.
 It was the”fashion ” idiom.

-“Exaggeration” was another euphemism.
-Well I’ve seen millions of beautiful women in my life ( actually I think they all are) and none of them were elongations nor exaggerations.
-Let’s explore drawing THEM with style.
+Well I’ve seen millions of beautiful women in my life ( actually I think they all are) and a VERY FEW of them were elongations nor exaggerations.

 Women of style ARE HUMANS, RIGHT?